Payop/payop-api-doc/Checkout/ipn.md

 to the transaction, the payment gateway sends an Instant Payment Notification (IPN) to the Merchant's server.

 An IPN will be sent only in cases when a transaction is created successfully.
-On the PayOp side, a transaction is created only after a successful request to the Acquirer.
+On the Payop side, a transaction is created only after a successful request to the Acquirer.
 IPN requests will be sent to the **IPN URL** set up for your selected project.